Probability and Statistics > Reporting Statistics APA Style

 Report correlations with degrees of freedom (N-2), followed by the significance level.
 For example: “The two sets of exam results are strongly correlated, r(55) = .49, p < .001.”

-Publication Manual of the American Psychological Association, (6th ed., 2nd printing).
+American Psychological Association.
+(2019).
+Publication Manual of the American Psychological Association, (7th ed).